12 Tenses in English with Examples — A Complete Guide for Parents, Teachers & Students

 English tenses are the backbone of grammar.
 They help us talk about actions happening in the past, present, or future.
 But for many learners — and even adults — tenses can feel confusing.

-In this guide, you’ll learn all 12 tenses in English with simple explanations and easy examples you can use in the classroom or at home.
+In thi , you’ll learn all 12 tenses in English with simple explanations and easy examples you can use in the classroom or at home.

 Why Learn Tenses?